2018 Pacific typhoon season: Tropical Storm Bolaven (Agaton)

 A low-pressure area developed into a tropical depression northeast of Palau on December 29, 2017.
 The system moved generally westward, and on the first day of 2018, the PAGASA began issuing advisories on the system and locally named it Agaton.
 Both the JMA and the JTWC followed suit, with the latter designating the system as 01W.
+The depression reached the Philippines on January 1, making landfall over Bucas Grande at 17:00 UTC, then at Claver, Surigao del Norte at 17:15 UTC.
+The system crossed the Bohol Sea before making a third landfall near Jagna, Bohol at 20:00 UTC, a fourth in Santander, Cebu at 21:00 UTC, and a final landfall at Bais, Negros Oriental at 23:30 UTC.
 By January 3, the system had intensified into a tropical storm according to the JMA and was named Bolaven, thus becoming the first named storm of the season.
 However, several hours later, Bolaven started to weaken and rapidly deteriorate.
 The system was last tracked by the JMA to the east of Vietnam on January 4.

 The impact caused by Bolaven (Agaton) was moderate but not as significant as the previous two systems, Kai-tak and Tembin, with about 2,000 passengers stranded in ports in the Visayas.
 As of January 22, three people have been reported killed by the storm, while total damages were up to Ph₱554.7 million (US$11.1 million).

 Tropical Storm Sanba (Basyang)

 A low-pressure system developed into a tropical depression north of Chuuk early on February 8.
 It developed into a tropical storm on February 11, receiving the international name Sanba by the JMA.
 Shortly afterwards, Sanba entered the Philippine area of responsibility and was assigned the local name Basyang by the PAGASA.
-On February 13, Sanba made landfall on Cortes, Philippines, causing it to weaken to a tropical depression.
+On February 13, Sanba made landfall on Cortes, Surigao Del Sur, causing it to weaken to a tropical depression.
 On the next day, the system weakened into a remnant low as it made another landfall in Surigao del Sur.

+A total of 1,660 houses were damaged, of which 429 were completely destroyed; most of the homes damaged were in Caraga.
+Siargao Island, Silay City, Carmen municipality in Bohol, and the municipalities of Culaba and Kawayan in Biliran were affected by power outages from February 12 to 13.
+Twenty-two roads and eight bridges were damaged by floods and landslides.
+Two boats carrying people capsized: a fishing boat near Silago, Southern Leyte, and a passenger vessel en route to Homonhon.
+All four on board the two boats survived.
 Approximately 17,000 people were affected by the storm and there were 14 fatalities.
-Total agricultural damages were at Php 168 million (US$3.23 million).
+Total agricultural damages were at Php 168 million (US$3.23 million), mostly coming from flooded rice fields.